Cibo *

 Climatisation

-At only 14 years old, the teenager trained at CFA La Noue-Bourgogne, near Dijon, and discovered the world of Burgundian cuisine.
-He cut his teeth at Hostellerie d’Aussois in Semur-en-Auxois and at L’Hostellerie de Levernois in Beaune.
+At just 14, the teenager trained at CFA La Noue-Bourgogne, near Dijon, and discovered the world of Burgundy catering.
+He cut his teeth at L’Hostellerie d’Aussois, in Semur-en-Auxois, and L’Hostellerie de Levernois, in Beaune.